lcardoz/codewars-practice/README.md

 Make a function that returns the value multiplied by 50 and increased by 6.
 If the value entered is a string it should return "Error".

+14. Grasshopper - Messi goals function

+Messi is a soccer player with goals in three leagues:

+LaLiga
+Copa del Rey
+Champions
+Complete the function to return his total number of goals in all three leagues.

+Note: the input will always be valid.

+For example:

+5, 10, 2  -->  17